SemajDraw/macrobros/README.md

-# guitar-lessons
+# MacroBros
-React and Django web application for the www.guitarlessons.co website
+The website code repository for www.macrobros.com